spectrocloud/pack-central/README.md

 ## packs
 Parent folder for all packs

-Naming convention: Every pack directory will have the name in the format: "<pack name>-version" '-' must be used as the separator in the pack directory name.
+Naming convention: Every pack directory will have the name in the format: "pack name-version" '-' must be used as the separator in the pack directory name.

 ## Structure